Sleeping in Airports

 9. Sleep

-Airport SleeperYou should have no problem catching some sleep, whether during the busy days or quieter nights.
-Just know that any overnight campers may be asked to relocate to a new spot and/or show your passport and flight itinerary.
-The Secured area does close for a few hours overnight, so if you arrive during that window, you’ll have to hang out pre-Security.
+Airport SleeperYou should have no problem catching some sleep during busy days or quieter nights.
+Just know that any overnight campers may be asked to relocate to a new spot and/or show their passport and flight itinerary.
+The Secured area does close for a few hours overnight, so if you arrive during that window, you’ll have to hang out pre-security.
 Your best bets for a comfortable sleep spot are the armrest-free benches in the arrivals area (near baggage claim), though you’ll need to arrive early to stake your claim.
 Some travellers report that the can rental centre is perfect for napping, with armrest-free chairs, nearby bathrooms, and a quiet atmosphere at night.
 If you opt for the floor, it is tiled, so bring an extra layer to combat the chill.
 The airport’s notoriously bright and loud, but nothing an eye mask and earplugs can’t cure.
 If sleeping in the airport isn’t quite your style, several hotels are located within a few minutes’ drive of the airport – some are within walking distance, and some provide shuttle service.
 See our Edinburgh Airport Guide for locations and amenities.